Azure Data Lake is a scalable data storage and analytics service. The service is hosted in Azure, Microsoft’s public cloud.

-What are the Three Parts of Azure Data Lake?
+What are the Three Parts of Azure Data Lakes?

 The full solution consists of three components that provide storage, an analytics service and cluster capabilities.

-Azure Data Lake Storage is a massively scalable and secure data lake for high-performance analytics workloads.
-Azure Lake Data Storage was formerly known and is sometimes still referred to as the Azure Data Lake Store.
-Designed to eliminate data silos, Azure Data Lake Storage provides a single storage platform that organizations can use to integrate their data.
+Azure Data Lakes Storage is a massively scalable and secure data lake for high-performance analytics workloads.
+Azure Lake Data Storage was formerly known and is sometimes still referred to as the Azure Data Lakes Store.
+Designed to eliminate data silos, Azure Data Lakes Storage provides a single storage platform that organizations can use to integrate their data.

 - It provides a single repository where small or large organizations upload data of just about infinite size.